tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 >
 > ❓ How does this file change?
 What extra information is incorporated when including the PRSet specific commands?
 >
+> ❓ What is the difference between the column P-value and competitive P-value?
+Why is it important to look at both?
+>
 ---

 Apart from the output files, running the PRSet options will provide extra information about the new gene set PRSs calculated.
 For example, a new figure with the results for each gene set PRS.